UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Basic-Python-Example/README.md

 The version of python being used is: 3.8.2 (default, Mar 16 2021, 17:11:14)
 [GCC 8.3.0]

-Checking if any varibles have been passed to the script Guess not, oh well!
+Checking if any variables have been passed to the script Guess not, oh well!

 Let's also grab some environment variables
 We're running on node: cpu1
-Our SLURM Job ID is: 53316
+Our SLURM Job ID is: 53325

 ===== Leaving Python Script =====

 Lastly, we'll feed our python script an input variable.
+For fun, we'll get rid of python 3.8 and will use anaconda
+Running: module swap python/3.8 anaconda/2020.11
 Running python3 basic_example.py INPUT

  ===== In Python Script =====

-The python being used to execute this script is in: /opt/ohpc/pub/apps/python/3.8.2/bin The version of python being used is: 3.8.2 (default, Mar 16 2021, 17:11:14) [GCC 8.3.0]
+The python being used to execute this script is in: /opt/ohpc/pub/apps/anaconda/2020.11/bin The version of python being used is: 3.8.5 (default, Sep  4 2020, 07:30:14) [GCC 7.3.0]

-Checking if any varibles have been passed to the script Looks like you've included the input variable: INPUT
+Checking if any variables have been passed to the script Looks like you've included the input variable: INPUT

 Let's also grab some environment variables
 We're running on node: cpu1
-Our SLURM Job ID is: 53316
+Our SLURM Job ID is: 53325

 ===== Leaving Python Script =====
 ```